All Episodes

 And they seemed to pull forward about five or six weeks.

-all of the values still held.
+All of the values still held.

 And so, and it all worked out that way, and it worked out fine with Bitcoin, but it basically pulled forward all the projections by about five to six weeks, somewhere in there.

-Prior to that occurring, in March and April and May of last year, we had particular data patterns show up.
+Prior to that occurring in March and April and May of last year, we had particular data patterns show up.

-They were of um not the pattern itself was not meaningful to me at the time because we hadn't gone through that Bitcoin pull forward, so to speak, of its projections.
+They were of not the pattern itself was not meaningful to me at the time because we hadn't gone through that Bitcoin pull forward, so to speak, of its projections.

 Now we have, so we went through that pattern last year, and now we've got that pattern again.

-It's at a higher level, but basically it appears as though the Bitcoin projections might be being pulled forward again relative to our forecast and interpretations from previous reports.
+It's at a higher level, but basically, it appears as though the Bitcoin projections might be being pulled forward again relative to our forecast and interpretations from previous reports.

-If that's the case, then we should be seeing our 1448 number a lot sooner than uh we'd anticipated.
+If that's the case, then we should be seeing our 1448 number a lot sooner than we'd anticipated.

-And from there on, the crocodile teeth, the sweep up into 2300 and all of that would also have a corresponding pull forward, and also noted from last year, everything last year was sort of compressed in a couple of months, whereas it we I thought it would take at least four or five.
+And also, noted from last year, everything last year was sort of compressed in a couple of months, whereas I thought it would take at least four or five.

 So we saw a lot of Bitcoin action in June and July of last year that we had presumed would occur August, September, October, November, and take a lot longer.